thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2021-07-08-rashin-fahandej-climateaction-tech-receive-prix-ars-electronica-awards.markdown

 Former robotics resident [Adrianne Wortzel](https://thoughtworksarts.io/bio/adrianne-wortzel/) was a recent guest on the podcast "Poptarts" (aka Girl Zone) hosted by [BUST](https://bust.com/) Magazine editors [Emily Rems](https://www.instagram.com/remsemily/) and Callie Watts - celebrating women in pop culture.

 {% include image file='sentient-thespian.jpg'
-   caption='A still from The Sentient Thespian' %}
+   caption='A still from The Sentient Thespian' alt='A small robot approaching a much larger robot' %}

 In the interview, Adrianne shares how she found her voice as a groundbreaking pioneer in robotic art, and the kind of obstacles she experienced as a woman working in robotics and communicating between art and science.